vuejs/router/packages/docs/data-loaders/index.md

 ## Quick start

-There are different data loaders implementation, the most simple one is the [Basic Loader](./basic/) which always reruns data fetching.
+There are different data loaders implementation, the simplest one is the [Basic Loader](./basic/) which always reruns data fetching.
 A more efficient one, is the [Colada Loader](./colada/) which uses [@pinia/colada](https://github.com/posva/pinia-colada) under the hood.
 In the following examples, we will be using the _basic loader_.

 Loaders are [composables](https://vuejs.org/guide/reusability/composables.html) defined through a `defineLoader` function like `defineBasicLoader` or `defineColadaLoader`.
 They are _used_ in the component `setup` to extract the needed information.